celantur/SDKExample/Dependencies.md

 #### x86_64
 Celantur-go-to version of Tensort (that is provided with `celantur-tensorrt` package) is 10.0.
 Two different versions of TensorRT support CUDA `11` and `12` respectively.
 Celantur provided package expects you to have CUDA 11.
 If you have a different version of CUDA installed, ask Celantur for the correct version of TensorRT.
 #### Jetson
 Jetson has narrower support for TensorRT versions that are tied to your Jetpack version.
 The minimal requirement of `8.5` translates into JetPack version `5.1.2`.
 Newer versions of JetPack (starting from `6.0`) support TensorRT `10.0`.
+Each downgrade basically corresponds to the less features in the SDK.

 ** Important **: some features of the SDK might not work with the older versions of TensorRT versions.
 The machine learning is a fast-evolving field and we are constantly updating our models and SDK to provide the best possible performance.